rulebricks/helm/README.md

 ## Architecture

+There are two major components here– our core stack, and Supabase, our db/auth provider.

+You can choose to self-host Supabase, or create a project in Supabase Cloud– either way, this chart will try to automate all configuration and migration work for you.

 | Component                 | Description                                        | Enabled |
 | ------------------------- | -------------------------------------------------- | :-----: |
 | **rulebricks**            | Core application and high-performance solver (HPS) |    ✓    |